 Three Stages of Cell Signaling

-At its core, however, cell-to-cell signaling can simply be described as the production of a “signal” by one cell that is then received by its “target” cell.
+At its core cell signaling can simply be described as the production of a “signal” by one cell.
+This signal is then received by a “target” cell.
 In effect, signal transduction is said to have three stages:

-- Reception, whereby the signal molecule binds the receptor
+- First, reception, whereby the signal molecule binds the receptor

-- Transduction, which is where the chemical signal results in a series of enzyme activations
+- Then, signal transduction, which is where the chemical signal results in a series of enzyme activations

 - Finally, the response, which is the resulting cellular responses.